NLuongNKA/nluongnka.github.io/README.txt

-# README for Remix: Remix: NKA_COMP #
+# README for NKA_COMP_R20 #

-This is the README file for the Remix: Remix: NKA_COMP app.
+This is the README file for the NKA_COMP_R20 app.
 It's a great place to write down some notes about how your app works.
 For starters, here is some information about the other files in this folder.